jaredhuling/fusedlasso/README.md

 an R translation of the code for the Efficient Fused Lasso Algorithm in

-_An Efficient Algorithm for a Class of Fused Lasso Problems_, Lie et al, 2010
+_An Efficient Algorithm for a Class of Fused Lasso Problems_, Liu et al, 2010

 http://www.public.asu.edu/~jye02/Publications/Papers/rp589f-liu.pdf